 Pay special attention to your kitchen.
 Many people make the decision about whether to buy a house based solely on their opinion of the kitchen.
 Clean your oven and clean the exhaust hood and cooktop on your stove.

 Clean the outside of water heaters and furnaces.
 Here’s a trick: Inspectors often drain the bottom of a water heater to see how much iron is deposited in it.
 You may want to drain it yourself beforehand to remove any loose rust.

 Clear out your clutter

 This is different from cleaning.
 Most people have too much furniture in their house, so you probably do too.
 Get it out of there.
 Your house needs to be furnished, but sparingly furnished.
 If you have to, rent a storage warehouse for the extra pieces.
 (Or if you’re moving to a smaller place, go ahead and donate them or sell them at a garage sale).

 The countertops in your kitchen need to be virtually clear.
-Stow the toaster, blender, and extra trays in a closet or a plastic tub somewhere out of site.
+Stow the toaster, blender, and extra trays in a closet or a plastic tub somewhere out of sight.
 Be merciless.
-The grocery bags full of receipts and old newspaper clippings you keep in your bedroom have to go.
-Stow them too.
-If you have to, rent a storage warehouse for them.
-Better still, get rid of them so you can live more simply.

 Let’s all say together, “Garages are for cars, and attics are for junk.”
 If you have junk in your garage, lose it.